Llanymynech Heritage Area: Description of the site

 Prior to the opening of the Montgomery Canal (then known as the Ellesmere Canal) in 1796, limestone quarrying was undertaken on the site on a relatively small scale, although lime kilns for lime burning appear to have been within the quarry from at least 1753.
 In 1806 a tramway and incline was constructed to transport limestone from the quarry to a new wharf on the canal.
 A second tramway was constructed to the east of the site sometime between 1807–1837 and this became the main transport route, remaining in use until the closure of the quarry in 1914.

 The 1863 opening of the Llanfyllin branch line, part of Cambrian Railways, had a major impact on the quarry, enabling much faster transportation of limestone and opening up new potential markets.
 Additional track and sidings were built along with two draw kilns – located to the west of the Hoffman kiln.
 Designed for continuous operation and built after 1874, these two kilns were abandoned by 1900.

 The Hoffman kiln was the last major development on the site and is believed to have been built around 1900, along with additional tramways and rail track.
 The kiln, which is exceptionally well preserved, measures around 44.8 × 17.5 m and has two tunnel vaults entered through 14 round-headed arches.
 The chimney, a local landmark, stands on a plinth and is around 42.5 m high.

 Restoration and community project

-A restoration project ran from 2006–2009, with funding from both the Heritage Lottery Fund and English Heritage.
+A restoration project ran from 2006 to 2009, with funding from both the Heritage Lottery Fund and English Heritage.
 Additional financial support also came from the Aggregates Levy Sustainability Fund and project partners, with the aim to conserve the site for visitors and educational purposes.

 As part of the project, an archaeological investigation was carried out.
 Its main aim was to gather information about key features of the site – particularly the location of former tramways, ground surfaces and turntable track-beds.

 A local community project also received funding from the Heritage Lottery Fund, highlighting the importance of the area through initiatives including: